x22506026/BMRL-Risk-Assessment-Engine/README.md

 What this project does **not** include:

 * User authentication or data storage beyond the session.
-* Machine learning or predictive analytics as it is only a transparent, rule based logic.
+* Machine learning or predictive analytics as it is only a transparent, rule based logic flask API.

 ---